dcknuth/pi_pico_lamp/README.md

 * [The Drone Bot Workshop](https://dronebotworkshop.com/pi-pico-circuitpython/) Loading CircuitPython is at the top if you find you need to do that and there are some other things you can do besides just LEDs.
 LOOK OUT, this is an older guide and you will probably need to update an item or two
 * [The Raspberry Pi Pico pin layout](https://datasheets.raspberrypi.com/pico/Pico-2-Pinout.pdf) I pre-soldered the LED strip signal to pin 1 (yellow or green wire and GP0 in our example programs), the ground (black or white wire) to pin 18 and the power (red wire) to pin 40
 * [The basics from the Raspberry Pi Foundation](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico) Direct from the makers of the Pi
-* [Nice examples from Adafruit](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/overview) The best place to by and get advice/ideas for your maker items (our LED strips are generic NeoPixels)
+* [Nice examples from Adafruit](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/overview) The best place to buy and get advice/ideas for your maker items (our LED strips are generic NeoPixels)
-* Do a search and you will find may more examples
+* Do a search and you will find many more examples